rojter-tech/dns/README.md

 `Dockerfile` to create a [Docker](https://www.docker.com/) container image for [BIND](https://www.isc.org/downloads/bind/) DNS server bundled with the [Webmin](http://www.webmin.com/) interface.

 BIND is open source software that implements the Domain Name System (DNS) protocols for the Internet.
 It is a reference implementation of those protocols, but it is also production-grade software, suitable for use in high-volume and high-reliability applications.

-## Contributing

-If you find this image useful here's how you can help:

-- Send a pull request with your awesome features and bug fixes
-- Help users resolve their [issues](../../issues?q=is%3Aopen+is%3Aissue).
-- Support the development of this image with a [donation](http://www.damagehead.com/donate/)

 ## Issues